Bonus Chapters

 Amelia's eyes widened.
 "What?"

 "I want to marry you.
 I know it is mad.
 I know I am not what you deserve.
-But I cannot—" He struggled to find words for the enormity of what he felt.
-"When you asked me to choose mercy in that alley, something changed.
-You made me see myself differently.
-Made me want to be different.
-And tonight, when those men threatened you, I realized I would do anything—break any bone, fight any battle, cross any line—to keep you safe.
+But when you asked me to choose mercy in that alley, something changed.
+And tonight, when those men threatened you, I realised I would do anything to keep you safe.
 That is not going to stop.
-That need to protect you, to be near you, to be the man you seem to think I can be.
 So I might as well marry you and make it official."

 It was possibly the least romantic proposal in the history of the East End.